GrimReaper007-Sharon/24-7-MusicBot/README.md

 # 24-7-MusicBot
+**Go to config.json
+Fill it and then
+type npm i
+Everything Installs
-**Go to config.json and Fill it and then type npm i after Everything Installs type npm start and the Bot will Start working**
+type npm start
+and the Bot will Start working**